VictorHJD/AA_Fox/README.md

 0_Extract_Einvir_Covariates.R) to the central "phyloseq" object of the pipeline.
 The environmental covariates are stored as "sample_data" in this object.

+The script stores intermediate data on our server and is in the present not executable anywhere else.
+You can continue with it's output object.

-We store this object in 'intermediate_data/PhyloSeqCombi.Rds'
+We store output as a phyloseq object in 'intermediate_data/PhyloSeqCombi.Rds'

 2) Caro Scholz compiled helminth traits in